 Some owners forced into euthanizing their pets believe that cats “tell them” their time has come.
 In this instance, the belief is likely an understandable attempt to alleviate grief.
 The choice to end a beloved cat’s life is one of the hardest anybody will ever need to make.

 How about cats themselves?
 Do felines honestly know when their life is due to end?
 The reality is, the answer is both yes and no. The cat knows that it is sick, but not necessarily that the end is near.

-Cats are loathe to reveal signs of sickness.
+Cats want to avoid showing any signs of sickness.
 This applies to both humans and other animals.
-Cats see illness as weakness, and weakness can be exploited.
+Cats see illness as a weakness, and weakness can be exploited.
 The cat may be forced to cede territory or belongings.
 If a cat is feeling weak, it will hide until its strength is restored.

 This suggests that a cat does not necessarily know it will die.
 There is every chance the cat is looking for a quiet place to rest and recuperate.
 The cat likely hopes to recover and proceed with its routine.
-The best anybody can hope for is that the death is peaceful and painless.
+The best anybody can hope for is that death is peaceful and painless.

 Can Cats Sense Sickness in Other Cats?

 Cats will do all they can to avoid revealing sickness.
 This is so that a healthier feline does not notice this weakness.
 Most cats wish to retain alpha status in a colony.
 This is difficult if the cat is unwell or injured and thus enduring limited physical prowess.